 Our inclusive provision incorporates opportunities for pupils whose developmental needs lie right across the spectrum of needs.

 We recognise the importance of identifying a wide range of abilities and talents and of providing opportunities to nurture them.
-This includes identifying and providing appropriate challenge and opportunities for pupils who have been identified as more able or talented in specific areas of the curriculum.
+This includes identifying and providing appropriate challenge and opportunities for pupils who have been identified as more able in specific areas of the curriculum.

 We invite parents and carers to tell us about talents and abilities that they see their children demonstrate outside of school.